group6tech/diva-docs/app/v2/articles/configure-node.md

 </ol>

 <p class="tip tip--result">The new configuration is applied and the node will reconnect to the server, and the DIVA Node window is displayed.</p>

+### What's next?

+On the DIVA Node window check the following:

+- The new node's host name and IP address should be displayed next to the Configuration button.
+- The server host name and server status should be displayed at the bottom-left of the window.

+Return to DIVA Fusion and using the browser's Refresh button, refresh the node's Properties page.
+This will populate the following fields:

+- Hostname
+- IP Address
+- Processor
+- Physical Memory
+- Enabled
+- Online
+- Last Seen

+The Volumes tab displays all the physical drives on the node; not the DIVA drives.